• Skip to primary navigation

 Muffins vs. Cake

-One thing I'm sure of is that muffins should be different than cake.
-(And definitely different than cupcakes.)
-They should be dense and nourishing, flavorful, and full of good-for-you things like whole grains, fruit and nuts; more like a quick bread than a fluffy pastry in need of buttercream.
-These muffins are just that.
+One thing I'm sure of is that muffins should be different from cake.
+(And definitely different from cupcakes.)
+They should be dense, hearty, and flavorful; more like a quickbread than a fluffy pastry in need of buttercream.
+These buckwheat banana muffins are just that.

 mashed bananas

-I initially made a batch in order to use up some over-ripe bananas, inspired by a heavenly banana cream cheese muffin that a (non-muffin-hating) friend brought to a party.
+I initially made a batch of these buckwheat banana muffins in order to use up some over-ripe bananas.
 I liked them so much that I immediately bought more bananas, which I proceeded to guard like a watchdog until they were bright yellow with black speckles, and ready for baking.
 I've made many batches since.

 gluten free banana nut muffins recipe with chocolate pre baking